pingyang1117/MSPNet/README.md

 # MSPNet
-Our paper is accpted by IEEE Transactions on Intelligent Transportation Systems (T-ITS).
+Our paper is accepted by IEEE Transactions on Intelligent Transportation Systems (T-ITS).
 Code will be available soon.

 > **Mixed Stage Partial Network and Background Data Augmentation for Surveillance Object Detection**
 >